-the guidance overrides relevant legislation or the principles of regulatory independence.
-However, the expectation is that the regulators named above would commit to having regard to this guidance in their future price control decisions where this is permitted by their statutory duties and deviate only where they consider there are good reasons to depart from it.
-We recognise that the development and publication of this document is at a time when some regulators have made or are in the process of making draft or final price control decisions.
-The approach to making those decisions will have been subject to appropriate consultation and careful consideration and we therefore do not expect the recommendations in this draft guidance to be adopted for those decisions.
-Nothing in this document should be taken as suggesting that any regulator should change its approach to such decisions.5
+This guidance is not binding and each regulator will continue to make decisions in accordance with its own statutory duties.
+Nothing in this guidance overrides relevant legislation or the principle of regulatory independence.
+However, the expectation is that the Named Regulators8 together with ORR and UREGNI would commit to having regard to the recommendations in this guidance in their future price control decisions where this is permitted by their statutory duties and to deviate only where they consider there are good reasons to depart from these recommendations.
+We recognise that the development and publication of this document is at a time when some regulators from the wider taskforce have been in the process of making draft or final price control decisions.
+The approach to making those decisions has been subject to appropriate consultation and careful consideration and we therefore do not expect the recommendations in this guidance to be adopted for those decisions.
+Nothing in this document should be taken as suggesting that any regulator should change its approach to such decisions.9 The CMA has confirmed its expectation that the independent groups of decision-makers which it convenes to make decisions on regulatory appeals will have due regard to the guidance, alongside the other evidence and submissions received, and taking into account the relevant standard of review and legal grounds in a particular appeal.